Keeping Drag Hoses In Good Condition

 By Diane Mettler | Jan 2013 www.agannex.com

 Drag hoses don’t come cheap.
+But, keeping hoses in good condition doesn't take a lot.
 Depending on the system, hoses can represent a substantial capital investment.
 Getting a long life out of your drag hoses is good for the bottom line.

 But healthy hoses aren’t just good for the pocketbook; they are good for the body and spirit as well.
 No farmer wants the extra aggravation in the field mending a damaged hose.